-Make Free VOIP Calls from the iPhone with FaceTime Audio
+Make Free VOIP Calls from iPhone with FaceTime Audio

 With FaceTime Audio, the iPhone can now make free VOIP (Voice Over Internet Protocol) calls directly from the built-in phone or FaceTime app, without the need for any third party services or applications.
-This basically means you make phone calls to anywhere in the world for free, so long as the recipient of the call is also using an iPhone, iPad, or iPod touch, and are running a modern version of iOS (iOS 7.0 or newer).
+This basically means you make phone calls to anywhere in the world for free, so long as the recipient of the call is also using an iPhone, iPad, Mac, or iPod touch, and are running a modern version of iOS that supports FaceTime Audio.